Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/02/secure-octopus-deploy-with-an-auto-updating-lets-encrypt-certificate.md

     - 'Octopus Deploy'
 ---

 Octopus Deploy has a web portal that runs a self-hosted website on whatever port you specify.
-You can even have Octopus generate a self-signed certificate in order to use HTTPS when browsing the web portal… but if you connect other application that are strictly validating certificates, they won’t be too pleased with self-signed certificates.
+You can even have Octopus generate a self-signed certificate to use HTTPS when browsing the web portal… but if you connect other applications that are strictly validating certificates, they won’t be too pleased with self-signed certificates.
 Purchasing certificates can also be expensive.

 One solution is to use IIS as a proxy server, put it in front of Octopus Deploy, and have it handle the HTTPS traffic – with a free Let’s Encrypt certificate powering it (with automatic updates to the certificate as they only last 90 days).